Veeco Instruments (NASDAQ:VECO) Issues Q1 2022 Earnings Guidance

 Veeco Instruments (NASDAQ:VECO – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.280-$0.440 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
 The company issued revenue guidance of $145 million-$165 million, compared to the consensus revenue estimate of $152.46 million.

-Veeco Instruments (NASDAQ:VECO – Get Rating) last announced its quarterly earnings results on Wednesday, February 16th.
-The semiconductor company reported $0.43 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.37 by $0.06.
+Veeco Instruments (NASDAQ:VECO – Get Rating) last announced its earnings results on Wednesday, February 16th.
+The semiconductor company reported $0.43 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.06.
 Veeco Instruments had a return on equity of 12.16% and a net margin of 3.12%.
-The company had revenue of $153.00 million during the quarter, compared to analyst estimates of $150.97 million.
-During the same quarter in the previous year, the firm posted $0.25 EPS.
-The firm’s quarterly revenue was up 10.2% on a year-over-year basis.
-On average, equities research analysts forecast that Veeco Instruments will post 1.06 earnings per share for the current fiscal year.
+The firm had revenue of $153.00 million for the quarter, compared to analysts’ expectations of $150.97 million.
+During the same quarter in the previous year, the company earned $0.25 earnings per share.
+The firm’s quarterly revenue was up 10.2% compared to the same quarter last year.
+On average, equities analysts expect that Veeco Instruments will post 1.06 EPS for the current fiscal year.

 Veeco Instruments Company Profile (Get Rating)